-Student/parent who wishes to borrow the federal loans indicated in their Financial Aid Award Offer; need to complete the following simple steps.
-Federal Subsidized/Unsubsidized Loan Process Step 1: First time Federal Student Loan borrowers must complete a Federal Student Loan Entrance Counseling Session in accordance with federal regulations.
-Go to: www.studentloans.gov and click on Entrance Counseling.
-Step 2: Complete a Direct Loan Master Promissory Note (MPN) at www.studentloans. gov Borrowers will need their FAFSA Personal Identification Number (PIN).
-If you do not have a PIN or cannot recall it, you can request your PIN at www.pin.ed.gov.
-Parent Loan for Undergraduate Students (PLUS) Process Applications for Federal Direct Plus and Graduate loans are processed online through the U.S. Department of Education student loan website at: wwwstudentloans.gov Maximum Annual Loan Amount 2013-2014 Effective for loans first disbursed on or after July 1, 2008 Dependent Student Independent Student Only TOTAL subsidized and unsubsidized DDITIONAL TOTAL subsidized AMOUNT only Borrower's School Year First-year undergraduate (0-24 credits completed) \$3,500 + 2,000 (uns ub) \$3,500 + \$6,000 = \$9,500 Second-year undergraduate (25-55 credits completed) \$4,500 + 2,000 (uns ub) \$4,500 + \$6,000 = \$10,500 Third-year and beyond under graduate (56 credits and more completed) ub) \$5,500 + \$7,000 = \$12,500 Total outstanding debt: Dependent undergraduate \$31,000 Independent un dorar aduate \$57.500 Dependent undergraduate \$31,000 independent un uergi addate \$37,300 Satisfactory Academic Progress Requirements Federal and/or St. John's University Funded Financial Aid Satisfactory Academic Progress Requirements (SAP) All recipients of federal and/or St. John's University financial aid are expected to maintain satisfactory academic progress toward their degree as part of the eligibility requirements for federal and/ or St. John's University institutional aid.
+An origination fee is assessed and deducted prior to loan disbursement.
+Origination fees are determined by the U.S. Department of Education.
+Since the origination fee is deducted before the federal government disburses the loan to St. John's, the amount credited to the student's account will be less than the loan amount borrowed.
+Satisfactory Academic Progress Requirements Federal and/or St. John's University Funded Financial Aid Satisfactory Academic Progress Requirements (SAP) All recipients of federal and/or St. John's University financial aid are expected to maintain satisfactory academic progress toward their degree as part of the eligibility requirements for federal and/ or St. John's University institutional aid.
 The University's satisfactory academic progress policy is developed in accordance with federal regulations.
 Any student not making satisfactory academic progress is considered ineligible for federal aid and institutional grant aid.
 Please note that SAP requirements for state aid recipients and St. John's University Academic scholarship recipients are different and are addressed separately.
 Federal Qualitative Measure Federal regulation requires schools to have a qualitative component, typically a grade point average (GPA) as part of their Satisfactory Academic Progress policy.
 At the end of each school year the cumulative GPA for all students will be reviewed.
 The minimum required cumulative GPA is as follows: